The broad solutions for climate change that are frequently mentioned are mitigation and adaptation.

 A comprehensive strategy for addressing climate change might involve:

-- Being aware that each individual country may face different variables and factors in addressing climate change, and each country has different cumulative, annual and per capita emission contributions
+Being aware that each individual country may face different variables and factors in addressing climate change, and each country has different cumulative, annual and per capita emission contributions.
+For example, the main influences on carbon footprints [for a country in general might] include population, economic output, and energy and carbon intensity of the economy – so, this is where some focus could be put for each individual country.

-- Being aware that each individual city may face different variables and factors in addressing climate change
+Being aware that each individual city may face different variables and factors in addressing climate change, and may experience emissions from different sources and activities [developing cities may see most emissions from industrial activity, and developed cities from building energy]

-- Being aware that different sectors of society in each geographical area may have different greenhouse gas profiles in terms of quantities of each type GHG (carbon dioxide, nitrous oxide, methane, etc.) that come from the sector, and activities within the sector that are the source of the emissions
+Being aware that different sectors of society in each geographical area may have different greenhouse gas profiles in terms of quantities of each type GHG (carbon dioxide, nitrous oxide, methane, etc.) that come from the sector, and activities within the sector that are the source of the emissions [generally, electricity and energy generation, transportation, and industrial sectors might be responsible for the most carbon emissions, and agriculture for the most methane and nitrous oxide emissions] [some experts say that the most effective use of money to decrease emissions might be invested in stationary power generation, as opposed to other industries like transport, agriculture, and so on].

-- Being aware that individuals may have different actions that can take to reduce their carbon footprint, as well as looking at the carbon footprint of the everyday things they consume (such as foods and products)
+Being aware that individuals may have different actions they can take to reduce their carbon footprint, as well as looking at the carbon footprint of the everyday things they consume (such as foods and products)

 Global Warming Target